 The prime time for game viewing is generally the drier winter and spring months from April to September when animals frequent the waterholes.
 During the wetter summer months between October and March, animals can still be viewed but are more widely dispersed – from December to February there may be more sightings of newborn animals.

 Thanks to its enviable position on the Atlantic Coast and proximity to many leading wine estates, Cape Town is a major hub for customised activities and tours – we have partnered with local experts, Luxury Africa, to offer an exciting selection of tailor-made escapes, far removed from run of the mill, off the peg offerings.
 Using Wifi connected, customised Land Rover Discovery 4 vehicles kitted out with every conceivable comfort from Nespresso coffee machines to a bar stocked with single malts, Luxury Africa offer escorted experiences around Cape Town, the Winelands and further afield.
 Cape Town’s outdoor attractions need no introduction – walk up Table Mountain or Signal Hill for incredible views; wander the streets of the Bo-Kaap district with their brightly-painted Georgian terraces or head out to Cape Point on a Harley Davidson or a classic car.
 At weekends, the Bay Harbour Market in Hout Bay combines music with tempting local produce.
 During the first Thursday of each month, participating Cape Town art galleries offer free entry and stay open late.
 Artists, crafts people and foodies come together on Saturdays at the Old Biscuit Mill to display their talents, whilst visitors to the District 6 Museum can gain an insight into events in Cape Town’s recent past.
 A stroll along Boulders Beach brings an encounter with African penguins – one of only three mainland colonies in the whole of South Africa, whilst seals can usually be spotted during a harbour cruise.
 Dining in Cape Town is a true culinary delight.
-Afternoon tea at Belmond Mount Nelson or Cape Grace is a genteel local institution, or forego the airs and graces and tuck into top-class fish and chips along the coast at Lucky Fish in Kalk Bay.
+Afternoon tea at Mount Nelson, A Belmond Hotel, Cape Town or Cape Grace is a genteel local institution, or forego the airs and graces and tuck into top-class fish and chips along the coast at Lucky Fish in Kalk Bay.
 Chef Franck Dangereux is cooking up a storm at The Foodbarn in Noordhoek, or try something unexpected at Spasie, a unique invitation-only underground venue where local chefs and rising stars present one-off meals on Thursday and Friday nights.
 Epicures will want to book early to be sure of a table at Nobu at One&Only; Luke Dale-Roberts’ The Test Kitchen and Pot Luck Club are very much in vogue.
 Reserve a car and driver for the day to explore the nearby wine estates in Constantia, Stellenbosch and Franschhoek – the gourmet capital of South Africa – or book a picnic basket and dine alfresco at the Cape Point Vineyards.